Defences of Porto da Barra – Forts of Santa Maria and São Diogo

 Forte de Santa Maria em Salvador – BA

-The historian João da Silva Campos considers that the current form of the Fort of Santa Maria comes from the time of the administration of D. João de Lencastro, even noting a date for the inauguration of the reforms: “11 December 1694”.
+The historian João da Silva Campos considers that the current form of the Fort of Santa Maria dates back to the time of the administration of D. João de Lencastro, even noting a date for the inauguration of the reforms: “11 December 1694”.

 Thus, the fort must have participated in the restoration of all the forts on the bar of the Bay of All Saints carried out by that government.